 What started as a guestroom refresh, expected to take

-eight months to complete, soon expanded into the client’s vision for a full interior
+eight months to complete, soon expanded into the client’s vision for a full hotel

 renovation.
 And although the scope of the work increased by 40 percent, the completion